JaviMJ/Guardians---CIDS-based-on-Blockchain/README.md

 # Guardians CIDS based on Blockchain

 Guardians is a functional prototype of a collaborative intrusion detection system (CIDS), where all the nodes are connected to each other by a private Blockchain network.
-These nodes use the Blockchain network to exchange rules in a secure way with all the benefits that these type of networks provides.
+These nodes use the Blockchain network to exchange rules in a secure way with all the benefits that these types of networks provide.
 Each node run a Snort IDS and Guardians server that includes a Blockchain server and the connector between Snort and the Blockchain.

 This tool is full developed in Python 3.